excellalabs/reactive-in-java/curric-java.md

 ## Learning Resources

 ### Part 1

+This will set the foundation of functional reactive programming with Reactor and will provide the bulk of what you need to get started.

 - [ ] [Reactor by Example on InfoQ](https://www.infoq.com/articles/reactor-by-example)
 - [ ] [Reactor Reference Guide & Docs](https://projectreactor.io/docs/core/release/reference/)